How To Measure Your Inseam

 Here’s what you need to know about jean inseams, including how to measure an inseam and variations across styles.

 An inseam refers to the distance between the crotch and the end of the leg opening.
 The simplest way to measure your inseam is to take a measuring tape and calculate the length between just below your crotch and the bottom of your ankle.
 If you are measuring a pair of jeans, lie them flat on a table and measure along the seam from the crotch the hem.

 The shorter the inseam, the shorter the length of the jean.
 So, if you’re looking for a cropped jean that hits above the ankle, search for 21- to 30-inch inseam jeans depending on your height.
 Meanwhile, for a straight leg pair that strikes above the ankle, a long inseam jean is your best bet.
 For these, look for a jean inseam of at least 27”, and as long as 34” (again, height-dependent).

 It’s easiest to understand jean inseams when you look at how a different inseam length creates a unique denim style.

 In a skinny jean, the inseam length will depend on if you prefer your pair to bunch at the ankle or not.
 The longer the inseam of the jean, the more the material will bunch at the end.
-Our Alexa Skinny in Jet Black is a versatile option for anyone looking for a skinny jean with options for both a long and petite inseam.
+Our Alexa Skinny Jeans in Dark Smoke SuperSoft is a versatile option for anyone looking for a skinny jean with options for both a long and petite inseam.
 The length on these jeans ranges from 28” to 36”, which makes them a perfect fit for almost any body type.